How to Become a Data Scientist (2025 Roadmap): Skills, Portfolio, MLOps & Interviews

 How do I pick a specialization?

-Read job descriptions in your market and choose the skill cluster that appears most.
-Start general, then specialize once you have fundamentals.
+Read job descriptions in your market and choose the repeated skill cluster.
+Start general, then specialize once your fundamentals are stable.

 Key data science terms (quick glossary)